QuantumScape Corporation (QS) Stock: A SWOT Analysis

 QS) stock’s latest price update

-QuantumScape Corporation (NYSE: QS)’s stock price has decreased by -7.94 compared to its previous closing price of 9.57. however, the company has experienced a -10.92% decrease in its stock price over the last five trading days.
+QuantumScape Corporation (NYSE: QS)’s stock price has increased by 3.60 compared to its previous closing price of 8.88.
+However, the company has seen a gain of 1.32% in its stock price over the last five trading days.
 Barron’s reported on 04/27/22 that QuantumScape Missed Earnings Estimates.
 Why the Stock Is Rising.

 QS’s Market Performance

-QS’s stock has fallen by -10.92% in the past week, with a monthly rise of 9.71% and a quarterly rise of 32.88%.
-The volatility ratio for the week is 7.44% while the volatility levels for the last 30 days are 9.42% for QuantumScape Corporation The simple moving average for the last 20 days is -5.76% for QS stock, with a simple moving average of -4.34% for the last 200 days.
+QS’s stock has risen by 1.32% in the past week, with a monthly rise of 5.26% and a quarterly rise of 22.83%.
+The volatility ratio for the week is 6.30% while the volatility levels for the last 30 days are 9.30% for QuantumScape Corporation The simple moving average for the last 20 days is -1.81% for QS stock, with a simple moving average of 0.21% for the last 200 days.

 Analysts’ Opinion of QS